xcat2/confluent-docs/docs/raid-vroc-template.md

 #Synopsys:
 ---------------

-Add RAID and VCOR support for booting devices for RHEL and SLES.
+Add RAID and VROC support for booting devices for RHEL and SLES.

 #Solution:
 ---------------

 Confluent has a built in feature to be able to load custom made files in different parts of the booting process.

-Please, after editing the sample file, place it in **` /path/to/pre.d `.**
+Please, after editing the sample file, place it in **` /var/lib/confluent/public/os//scripts/pre.d `.**

 For RAID instances please find below as a sample file you may use but need to edit for your needs: